 I only found out there are hundreds of different ways to play Solitaire and a lot of different versions are available on this website.
 Good thing, Solitaire.Org provides instructions on how to play the games and there are also videos available when you get confuse.

-Here are some that has ‘travel’ or ‘bucket list’ vibes on it, my favorite is the ‘I wanna check out Egypt and see the Great Pyramids’ kind of vibe:
+Here are some that have ‘travel’ or ‘bucket list’ vibes on them, my favorite is the ‘I wanna check out Egypt and see the Great Pyramids’ kind of vibe:

 Solitaire.Org isn’t just limited to card games, it has several other Flash games available such as find the hidden objects, match 3, and other challenging games like crossword puzzles.
 I particularly like this one because of its simplicity with an interface that is user-friendly.
 Every day they offer new crosswords to solve.
 To the left side, there’s a calendar where you can backtrack recent or check future crossword puzzles.